 DUOLINGO – Offers the Hawaiian Language.

 MAUI WATCH – Useful for traffic updates.
-A must have for this Maui visitor guide
+A must have for this Maui travel guide

 TIDE ALERT – Tells you when its high and low tide.

 808 PICKUPS: Get food delivered straight to your door from all the hottest restaurants.
 We also have Door Dash.